vizio360/coffee-sweetener/README.md

 - [Instance initialisation](#instance-initialisation)

 # coffee-sweetener
 This is a small utility component that you can use in your applications to ease the management of dependencies between objects.
 The idea is simple, you have a factory object (we'll call this the *injector*) where you define some mappings.
 Each mapping has a unique id that you define.
 From different modules you can query the *injector* to give you a new instance of a specific mapping.
 Within classes you can define depenecies which will be satisfied on creation of a new instance of that class.

+# Installation
+You can install the latest version through npm:
+`npm install coffee-sweetener`

 # API
 ## Let's start with an example